Dicklesworthstone/swiss_army_llama/README.md

 Some additional useful endpoints are provided, such as computing semantic similarity between submitted text strings.
 The service leverages a high-performance Rust-based library, `fast_vector_similarity`, to offer a range of similarity measures including `spearman_rho`, `kendall_tau`, `approximate_distance_correlation`, `jensen_shannon_similarity`, and [`hoeffding_d`](https://blogs.sas.com/content/iml/2021/05/03/examples-hoeffding-d.html).
 Additionally, semantic search across all your cached embeddings is supported using FAISS vector searching.
 You can either use the built in cosine similarity from FAISS, or supplement this with a second pass that computes the more sophisticated similarity measures for the most relevant subset of the stored vectors found using cosine similarity (see the advanced semantic search endpoint for this functionality).

 Also, we now support multiple embedding pooling methods for combining token-level embedding vectors into a single fixed-length embedding vector for any length of input text, including the following:
-   - `means`: Element-wise average of the token embeddings.
-   - `means_mins_maxes`: Concatenation of element-wise mean, min, and max of the token embeddings.
-   - `means_mins_maxes_stds_kurtoses`: Concatenation of element-wise mean, min, max, standard deviation, and kurtosis of the token embeddings.
    - `svd`: Concatenation of the first two singular vectors obtained from the Singular Value Decomposition (SVD) of the token embeddings matrix.
    - `svd_first_four`: Concatenation of the first four singular vectors obtained from the Singular Value Decomposition (SVD) of the token embeddings matrix.
-   - `gram_matrix`: Flattened Gram matrix (dot product of the token embeddings matrix with its transpose).
-   - `qr_decomposition`: Concatenation of the flattened Q and R matrices from QR decomposition of the token embeddings.
-   - `cholesky_decomposition`: Flattened lower triangular matrix from Cholesky decomposition of the covariance matrix of the token embeddings.
    - `ica`: Flattened independent components obtained from Independent Component Analysis (ICA) of the token embeddings.
-   - `nmf`: Flattened components obtained from Non-Negative Matrix Factorization (NMF) of the token embeddings.
    - `factor_analysis`: Flattened factors obtained from Factor Analysis of the token embeddings.
    - `gaussian_random_projection`: Flattened embeddings obtained from Gaussian Random Projection of the token embeddings.